viccuad/salt-configs/README.md

-The idea is to apply the Puppet code pattern to create Salt config files to setup from a GUIless workstation, to laptop configs, Desktop Environments, and later add NAS, router, media servers, Kodi, etc.
+New incarnation of my dotfiles, on steroids.

+This salt configs implement Puppet's "Role" pattern to set up my dotfiles, GUIless workstation, laptop setup, desktop environment, offline PC, and more.
+Currently it contains already several hundred(!) states.

 # Where are the dotfiles? #